George of the Jungle 2

 George of the Jungle 2 is a 2003 comedy film and the sequel to the 1997 Disney film George of the Jungle.
 It was directed by David Grossman and written by Jordan Moffet.
-The film stars Thomas Haden Church, Julie Benz, Christina Pickles, Angus T. Jones, Michael Clarke Duncan, John Cleese, and Christopher Showerman.
+The film stars Thomas Haden Church, Julie Benz, Christina Pickles, Angus T. Jones, Michael Clarke Duncan, John Cleese, and introducing Christopher Showerman in his film debut as George, replacing Brendan Fraser.
+Cleese and Church reprise their roles from the first film.

-Cleese and Church reprise their roles from the first film, while Brendan Fraser is replaced by Showerman for the role of George.
-George is also a secondary character in the film, with Church playing the lead role.
 The film focuses on George trying to save Ape Mountain from his evil nemesis Lyle.

+It was filmed in Tallebudgera on the Gold Coast of Queensland, Australia.

 Plot

-Six years after socialite Ursula Stanhope left civilization to marry George of the Jungle, George finds himself hard-pressed to fulfill the roles of jungle king, father, and husband.
-George's stress level increases when the "Mean Lion" challenges him for leadership of the jungle, and when Ursula's mother Beatrice teams up with Ursula's ex-fiancé, Lyle van de Groot, in a plot to forcibly take away all that George holds most dear.
-To do this, Beatrice invites Ursula, George, and George Junior to visit Las Vegas, which they accept.
-Throughout the visit, Beatrice and some of Ursula's fellow socialites try constantly to convince Ursula that George is unworthy of her affection.
+Six years after socialite Ursula Stanhope left civilization to marry George of the Jungle, George has fathered George Jr. and finds himself hard-pressed to fulfill the roles of jungle king, father, and husband.

+George's stress level increases when "Mean Lion" challenges him for leadership of the jungle, and when Ursula's mother Beatrice teams up with Ursula's ex-fiancé, Lyle van de Groot, in a plot to bring Ursula and George Jr. back to civilization.
+Beatrice invites Ursula, George, and George Jr. to visit Las Vegas, which they accept.
+Throughout the visit, Beatrice and Ursula's fellow socialites try to convince Ursula that George is unworthy of her affection.
 George, observing the threats but not his wife's resistance, begins to think himself unworthy of Ursula.

-During the same time, George's mentor Ape has become a gambler and is in debt to several creditors, including Lyle.
-Upon discovering that Ape does not possess the exploitation rights of Ape Mountain, but George does, Lyle instead makes Ape work off his debts from the gambling for the next 17 years.
+George's mentor Ape has accumulated gambling debts to several creditors, including Lyle.
+Upon discovering that Ape does not own Ape Mountain, but George does, Lyle makes Ape work off his debts for the next 17 years.
 He then engages Ape as a staged song performer and steals the deed to Ape Mountain from George's wardrobe.
-He thereafter sends two agents, Sally and Kowalski, to Ape Mountain, where they begin to demolish the jungle.
+He sends two agents, Sally and Kowalski, to Ape Mountain, where they begin to demolish the jungle.
 The animals, terrified, turn to the Lion for guardianship.

-Having failed to convince Ursula to divorce George, Beatrice hires Armando, a master of hypnosis to hypnotize Ursula into having no memory of having known George.
-The hypnotist brainwashes Ursula, giving her the idea that she had married Lyle.
+Having failed to convince Ursula to leave George, Beatrice hires Armando, a master of hypnosis to hypnotize Ursula into having no memory of George and believing Lyle is her husband.
 George, upon hearing from Beatrice that Ursula has left him, leaves his luck-charm with Ursula as she sleeps, then departs.
-He rescues Ape and leaves Las Vegas.
-Their departure triggers much commotion when the police force and the Animal Control Agency join forces to recapture them.
+Tookie informs George about the jungle demolition and Mean Lion's revolt, so George convinces Ape to leave Las Vegas with him, eluding capture by Sally, Kowalski, casino security guards, police helicopter pilots, and animal control officers.